hightower8083/LaserPlasmaICS/README.md

 ### Motivation

 When describing a laser, LPA people often define it by _energy on target_, or _output power_, with FWHM durations and beam size (can mean radius, waist, diameter etc).
-CheatSheet allows to define laser with different input.
+CheatSheet is a tiny library, which allows to define laser with different inputs and provides convertions between them.
 In the following example same laser is defined with the help of different parameters:

 ```python